 Always disconnect WAZER from power and shut off the water supply when leaving WAZER unattended.

 Follow all maintenance procedures and schedules presented in the User Manual.
 Failure to maintain WAZER could result in damage to WAZER or the Pump Box, a degradation of cut quality, or create safety risks to you and your environment.

 Do not engage in any maintenance while WAZER is connected to power and water supply.
 Always disconnect WAZER from all power sources and water sources before opening the Pump Box or interacting with any electronics.

 Do not perform unauthorized maintenance on WAZER or its components.
-All maintenance must follow instructions in authorized sources of information including this User Manual, WAZER resources site, and content provided by WAZER Customer Support.
+All maintenance must follow instructions in authorized sources of information including this User Manual.
+WAZER resources site, and content proved by WAZER Customer Support.

 Seek medical attention immediately.
 Do NOT delay!

 Inform the doctor of the injury.

 Tell the physician what type of waterjet project was being performed at the time of the accident and the

 source of the water and the materials involved.

 This patient may be suffering from a waterjet injury.